lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/C Reactors.md

 ```

 The second form is used when you wish to use a C++ compiler to compile the generated code, thereby allowing your C reactors to call C++ code.
 Note that for all LF statements, the final semicolon is optional, but if you are writing your code in C, you may want to include the final semicolon for uniformity.
 See [detailed documentation of the target options](/docs/handbook/target-specification).

-## Imports

-The [import statement](Language-Specification#import-statement) can be used to share reactor definitions across several applications.
-Suppose for example that we modify the above Minimal.lf program as follows and store this in a file called [HelloWorld.lf](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/HelloWorld.lf):

-    target C;
-    reactor HelloWorld {
-        reaction(startup) {=
-            printf("Hello World.\n");
-        =}
-    }
-    main reactor HelloWorldTest {
-        a = new HelloWorld();
-    }

-This can be compiled and run, and its behavior will be identical to the version above.
-But now, this can be imported into another reactor definition as follows:

-    target C;
-    import HelloWorld.lf;
-    main reactor TwoHelloWorlds {
-        a = new HelloWorld();
-        b = new HelloWorld();
-    }

-This will create two instances of the HelloWorld reactor, and when executed, will print "Hello World" twice.

-Note that in the above example, the order in which the two reactions are invoked is undefined
-because there is no causal relationship between them.
-In fact, if you modify the target specification to say:

-    target C {threads: 2};

-then you might see garbled output if the implementation of `printf` on your machine is not thread safe (most modern implementations _are_ thread safe, so you are not likely to see this behavior).

-A more interesting illustration of imports can be found in the [Import.lf](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/Import.lf) test case in the [test directory](https://github.com/lf-lang/lingua-franca/tree/master/test/C).

 ## Reactions